 WELLBEING > Diagnose what promotes NFP employee and volunteer health and organisational sustainability.

 COMPETENCIES > Chart the most important knowledge, skills, and abilities to build thriving NFP careers and organisations.

 DIVERSITY > Describe the demographics and needs of the NFP workforce for each domain, jurisdiction, and job type.

 ENGAGEMENT > Investigate what makes employees and volunteers stay, happy, and proactive.

-JOB DESIGN > Find better ways to organise NFP work so practice and policy meet purpose.
+JOB DESIGN > Find better ways to organise NFP work so job resources meet job demands.